jundalisay/spblist/content/en/research/socrates/simple-republic/book-10/chapter-5.md

 {{< /l >}}

-> *Superphysics note: This is the main property of Maya that generates the illusion of dualistic existence.
-In apps, this prevents the app or user input from knowing the app's uncompiled code or blueprint
+{{< n n="This is the main property of Maya that generates the illusion of dualistic existence.
+In apps, this prevents the app or user input from knowing the app's uncompiled code or blueprint" >}}

 {{< l a="Socrates" >}}